-We are always looking for ways to reduce risk, increase efficiency, and save money.
+We are always looking for ways to reduce risk, increase efficiency, avoid injuries, and save money.
 One way is by hiring a geotechnical engineer.

 What is geotechnical engineering and its importance?